Davidslv/davidslv.github.com/modular-monolith-rails.md

 This is the part that trips up real teams and that *no* ranking page currently covers: how modular boundaries interact with **Zeitwerk**, the autoloader Rails has used since Rails 6 and the only one in Rails 8.

 Zeitwerk maps constant names to file paths.
-The rule it enforces is unforgiving and useful: a file at `billing/ledger.rb` *must* define `Billing::Ledger` (it may also hold inner constants like `Billing::Ledger::MAX_RETRIES`, but it cannot define some unrelated top-level constant).
+The rule it enforces is unforgiving and useful: a file at `billing/ledger.rb` *must* define `Billing::Ledger` (it may also hold inner constants like `Billing::Ledger::MAX_RETRIES`, but it cannot define an unrelated top-level constant).
 When an engine calls `isolate_namespace Billing`, Rails arranges the engine's autoload paths so its `app/models/billing/ledger.rb` resolves to `Billing::Ledger`, and keeps that engine's routing and helpers scoped to the `Billing` namespace.

 Two practical consequences: